-- "Blame It On Lisa": Homer and Bart are stopped by a Brazilian lifeguard who notices they are American by Homer's shirt, which shows Uncle Sam devouring the world with the phrase: "Try And Stop Us."
+- "Blame It on Lisa": Homer and Bart are stopped by a Brazilian lifeguard who notices they are American by Homer's shirt, which shows Uncle Sam devouring the world with the phrase: "Try and Stop Us."

-- "The PTA Disbands": Homer: "Lisa, if you don't like your job, you don't strike: you just go in every day and do it really half assed.
+- "The PTA Disbands": Homer: "Lisa, if you don't like your job, you don't strike: you just go in every day and do it really half-assed.
 That's the American way."

-- "The Trouble With Trillions": After returning back from Cuba the following conservation takes place:
+- "The Trouble with Trillions": After returning back from Cuba the following conversation takes place:

-Homer: "It's hard to believe there's a place worse than America, but we found it!
+Homer: It's hard to believe there's a place worse than America, but we found it!

-Mr. Burns: "Yes, I too feel renewed appreciation for the good old US of A. Oppression and harassment are a small price to pay to live in the land of the free."
+Mr. Burns: Yes, I too feel renewed appreciation for the good old US of A. Oppression and harassment are a small price to pay to live in the land of the free."

-Smithers: "Sir, aren't you facing some serious jail time?"
+Smithers: Sir, aren't you facing some serious jail time?

-Mr. Burns: "Well, if it's a crime to love one's country, then I'm guilty.
+Mr. Burns: Well, if it's a crime to love one's country, then I'm guilty.
 And if it's a crime to steal a trillion dollars from our government and hand it over to communist Cuba, then I'm guilty of that too.
-And if it's a crime to bribe a jury, then so help me, I'll soon be guilty of that!"
+And if it's a crime to bribe a jury, then so help me, I'll soon be guilty of that as well!

-Homer: "God bless America!"
+Homer: God bless America!

-guise): "Okay Homer, I don't know anything about planes, but I know about you.
+Colby: Okay Homer, I don't know anything about planes, but I know about you.
 You have what made America great: no understanding of the limits of your power and a complete lack of concern for what anyone thinks of you.
 So you'll land that plane.
 And do you know why?
-Because I heard some guy say you couldn't."
+Because I heard some guy say you couldn't.

-Homer: "What!
+Homer: What!
 I'll show him.
-I'll show that guy!"
+I'll show that guy!

-- From "Dangerous Curves":
+- "Dangerous Curves":

 Homer: "I know parts of our marriage are based on lies, but so are a lot of good things: religion, American history,..."

-- In "Treehouse Of Horror XVI" Homer turns into a large cannibalistic blob.
+- "Treehouse of Horror XVII": In "Married To The Blob", Homer turns into a large cannibalistic blob.
 After eating some obese Germans he says: "Must eat more fat people.
-Thank God I'm in America."
+Thank God I'm in America."'

 - South Park:

-- "Osama Bin Laden Has Farty Pants": Even though Bin Laden is ridiculed mercilessly the episode also points out that the Afghan children hate the U.S.A. because they bomb their country flat and built their military bases on Muslim holy ground.
+- "Osama Bin Laden Has Farty Pants": Even though Osama bin Laden is ridiculed mercilessly, the episode also points out that the Afghan children hate the U.S.A. because the American military bombed their country flat and built their bases on Muslim holy lands.
 This leads to an argument between them:

-Kyle: "Do you really think your civilization is better than ours?!
-You people play games by killing animals, and oppress women!"
+Kyle: Do you really think your civilization is better than ours?
+You people play games by killing animals, and oppress women!

-Boy in Blue Vest: "It's better than a civilization that spends its time watching millionaires walk down the red carpet at the Emmys!"
+Boy in Blue Vest: It's better than a civilization that spends its time watching millionaires walk down the red carpet at the Emmys!

-Stan: "...He's got us there, dude."
+Stan: ...He's got us there, dude.

-- "I'm A Little Bit Country": In the pro and anti war debate, America is described as "an entire country saying one thing and then doing another."
+- "I'm a Little Bit Country": In the pro- and anti-war debate, America is described as "an entire country saying one thing and then doing another."